5 Best Baritone Ukuleles – Finding Your Big Buddy

-Because of the bigger body and soundhole, all baritones are acoustically louder than their smaller-sized counterparts, while offering a deeper, richer tone with more warmth than soprano and concert sized ukes – partly down to the size, partly because of the lower tuning.
+Because of the bigger body and soundhole, all baritones are acoustically louder than their smaller-sized counterparts.
+They also offer a deeper, richer tone with more warmth than soprano and concert sized ukes.
+This is partly down to the size, partly because of the lower tuning.

 Baritones have their cons, but there is a lot going for this wonderful ukulele size.
 We’ve already highlighted the deeper, richer sound, which some ukulelists – jazz players in particular – prefer.